JasminPhil/FaceTrack/README.md

 # FaceTrack

-This project allows you to track the attendance of students by uploading their images to AWS S3.
+This project allows you to track the attendance of students by uploading their images to AWS S3 (branch S3upload).
 Theres a desktop app that scans faces and compares them to the saved pictures in the bucket using AWS Rekognition.

 ## Requirements